Skip to main content

 NodePool scale-down

-Nodes hosting graceful-interruptible Pods are skipped when determining if the Node is a candidate for removal.
-This means scale-down may stall if all Pods on candidate Nodes carry this label.
+CKS skips Nodes hosting graceful-interruptible Pods when it determines whether the Node is a candidate for removal.
+This means scale-down may stall if every Pod on candidate Nodes carries this label.

 Tolerations that prevent graceful eviction

-Pods that tolerate either node.coreweave.cloud/evict=true:NoExecute or node.coreweave.cloud/reserved:NoExecute will not be processed via the graceful-interruptible logic and may be evicted immediately.
-See Eviction taints below.
+Pods that tolerate either node.coreweave.cloud/evict=true:NoExecute or node.coreweave.cloud/reserved:NoExecute don’t go through the graceful-interruptible logic and may be evicted immediately.
+See Eviction taints.

 Drain time differences

-• Reboots and Maintenance use a default drain timeout of three minutes, and honor terminationGracePeriodSeconds for graceful-interruptible Pods.
+• Reboots and maintenance use a default drain timeout of 3 minutes, and honor terminationGracePeriodSeconds for graceful-interruptible Pods.

-• CKS-initiated scale-down does not wait for DaemonSets unless they carry qos.coreweave.com/graceful-interruptible: "true" and do not tolerate eviction taints.
+• CKS-initiated scale-down doesn’t wait for DaemonSets unless they carry qos.coreweave.com/graceful-interruptible: "true" and don’t tolerate eviction taints.

-• Services that need long termination phases should explicitly set terminationGracePeriodSeconds accordingly.
+• For services that require long termination phases, explicitly set terminationGracePeriodSeconds accordingly.

 Potential for scale-down stalls

-By design, CKS will never remove a Node containing only graceful-interruptible Pods.
-If every Pod on a candidate Node carries this label, CKS has nowhere to reclaim capacity and will stall waiting for Nodes that can be safely drained.
+By design, CKS never removes a Node that contains only graceful-interruptible Pods.
+If every Pod on a candidate Node carries this label, CKS has nowhere to reclaim capacity and stalls while it waits for Nodes that can be safely drained.
 In practice, this can block automated scale-down workflows.

 Risk of stuck Nodes

-If workloads are deployed without accounting for graceful-interruptible semantics, Nodes can remain in a quasi-drained state indefinitely.
-For example, you may cordon a Node for maintenance, then find it never transitions to “Ready” again because all Pods refuse immediate eviction.
+If you deploy workloads without accounting for graceful-interruptible semantics, Nodes can remain in a quasi-drained state indefinitely.
+For example, you may cordon a Node for maintenance, then find it never transitions to “Ready” again because every Pod refuses immediate eviction.
 Left unchecked, these Nodes consume capacity and can complicate rolling updates.
-To mitigate these risks:
+To mitigate these risks, follow these recommendations:

-1. Plan deployment strategies to ensure some interruptable Pods exist to give CKS safe eviction candidates.
+1. Plan deployment strategies to ensure some interruptable Pods exist as safe eviction candidates for CKS.

 2. Monitor NodePool capacity and scheduling health.
-Set up alerts on stalled scale-down events or sustained high utilization to detect when Nodes are being held due to graceful-interruptible Pods.
+Set up alerts on stalled scale-down events or sustained high utilization to detect when graceful-interruptible Pods hold Nodes.

-3. Establish maintenance procedures that include manual intervention steps (e.g., draining and deleting problematic Nodes) as a fallback when automated processes cannot reclaim resources.
+3. Establish maintenance procedures that include manual intervention steps (for example, draining and deleting problematic Nodes) as a fallback when automated processes can’t reclaim resources.

-By weighing the benefits of smoother in-place upgrades against these trade-offs, teams can decide how and when to use graceful-interruptible without compromising cluster resilience or cost efficiency.
+Weigh the benefits of smoother in-place upgrades against these trade-offs to decide how and when to use graceful-interruptible without compromising cluster resilience or cost efficiency.

 Taints and tolerations